 In a perfect world, we would learn from success and failure alike.
 Both hold instructive lessons and provide needed reality checks that may safeguard our decisions from bad information or biased advice.

-But, alas, our brain doesn’t work this way.
+Alas, our brain doesn’t work this way.
 Unlike an impartial outcome-weighing machine an engineer might design, it learns more from some experiences than others.
-This type of bias, according to a new study, stems from the act of choosing.
+A new study, however, peels away these biases to find a role for choice at their core.